DoodleDeBug/TOP-library/README.md

 * gotta start using bootstrap, will make my life easier (no more styling buttons for ages)
 * code could be cleaner/drier
 * integrate firebase
+* add an 'in progress' step to status button

 I had a some difficulty figuring out how to remove cards/books but some googling later, I figured it out :)
 Also, this was the first time I'd used local storage and I was really stuck on getting the change of status to save, after a lot of trying I took a peek at some other code and found a solution, feels like cheating but at least I learnt something from it - hopefully next time I'll be able to figure it out on my own.